scindex/scindex/scindex.md

 ### Section: C06 - Time & Synchronization Logic
 _Manages time within the system, including synchronization with external time sources and logical clocks._

+- **C0600**: Time & Synchronization Logic Summary
+  - *Description*: A document that provides a high-level summary, overview, or architectural approach for the Time & Synchronization Logic section.

 - **C0610**: Time Source Management
   - *Description*: Managing and synchronizing the system clock with external, accurate time sources like NTP or GPS.